fbpx

 In the garden

-We have had no success growing plants in dry areas.
-This is an ideal plant to grow in aquatic environments.
+Author’s notes: This is an ideal plant to grow in aquatic environments.
 Our plants usually die down in winter but bounce back in spring.
+It may not thrive in dry areas but does well in any frequently boggy spot.
+Plants reportedly die back in winter to root stocks and will re-emerge in spring.

 Propagation